How to apply

 You may also find UCAS’ tips on Filling in Your UCAS Undergraduate Application and UCAS’ tips on writing a personal statement useful.

-Any applications received by UCAS after 30 June 2024 will automatically be entered into Clearing.
-Clearing is the system that universities and colleges use to fill any spaces they have on their higher education courses.
-It is run by UCAS.
+Clearing is the system run by UCAS which universities and colleges use to fill any spaces they have on their higher education courses.
+You may consider Clearing as an option if you:

-- miss the UCAS application deadline for courses beginning in 2024
+- miss the UCAS application deadline for courses

 - don’t receive any offers from your firm or insurance choice (or you didn't accept any places offered)